Applies to: Admin · Partner Admin · Operation Manager · Office Admin · Biller · plus any role with report permissions granted

 For drivers, the report highlights critical data points including license expiration, medical certification expiration, the most recent motor vehicle record date, and Clearinghouse status dates.
 Regarding equipment, the report tracks assigned drivers, license plate expiration, and inspection expiration dates for both trucks and trailers.
 Additionally, it provides visibility into lease commencement and termination dates to ensure lease compliance across the fleet.
 By centralizing these diverse metrics, the Asset Safety Report enables proactive management of asset documentation to prevent operational disruptions and maintain full compliance.

-By default, this authorization is assigned to the Support, Partner Admin, Admin, Operation Manager, Dispatcher, Office Admin, and Safety roles.
+By default, this permission is granted to: Support, Partner Admin, Admin, Operation Manager, Dispatcher, Office Admin, and Safety.
+Not assigned by default to: Biller, Sales Agent, Data Entry, or Driver.

 The View Driver Year to Date permission governs access to the Driver Year to Date report page situated within the Reports module.
 This report serves as a centralized resource for monitoring cumulative earnings and financial data for drivers throughout the current calendar year.
 It provides comprehensive visibility into driver compensation totals, detailed pay period breakdowns, and cumulative year to date accumulations.
 Because this data discloses sensitive individual earnings and financial performance over time, this authorization acts as a critical security measure to ensure that only authorized personnel can evaluate these specific compensation metrics.